martgil/webext-docs/compose.rst

 .. api-section-annotation-hack:: -- [Added in TB 74]

 Updates the compose window.
 The properties of the given :ref:`compose.ComposeDetails` object will be used to overwrite the current values of the specified compose window, so only properties that are to be changed should be included.
+Modified settings will be treated as user initiated, and turn off further automatic changes on these settings.

-When updating any of the array properties (``customHeaders`` and most address fields), make sure to first get the current values to not accidentally remove all existing entries when setting the new value.
+When updating any of the array properties (:value:`customHeaders` and most address fields), make sure to first get the current values to not accidentally remove all existing entries when setting the new value.

 **Note:** The compose format of an existing compose window cannot be changed.
-Since Thunderbird 98, setting conflicting values for ``details.body``, ``details.plainTextBody`` or ``details.isPlaintext`` no longer throws an exception, instead the compose window chooses the matching ``details.body`` or ``details.plainTextBody`` value and ignores the other.
+Since Thunderbird 98, setting conflicting values for :value:`details.body`, :value:`details.plainTextBody` or :value:`details.isPlaintext` no longer throws an exception, instead the compose window chooses the matching :value:`details.body` or :value:`details.plainTextBody` value and ignores the other.

 .. api-header::
    :label: Parameters